bckohan/django-render-static/doc/source/templatetags.rst

 Note the ``placeholder`` attribute.
 This attribute is used by `urls_to_js` to reverse paths for the generated JavaScript.
 By including the attribute on your converter you ensure that anyone using your converter will be able to run `urls_to_js` without error.
-And you don't even have to include `django-static-templates` as a dependency if you aren't using it!
+And you don't even have to include `django-render-static` as a dependency if you aren't using it!
 Alternatively if you're using someone else's converter and they haven't supplied a ``placeholder`` attribute, you can register one::

-    from static_templates.placeholders import register_converter_placeholder
+    from render_static.placeholders import register_converter_placeholder
     register_converter_placeholder(YearConverter, 2000)

 Of if you're using `re_path` instead::

-    from static_templates.placeholders import register_variable_placeholder
+    from render_static.placeholders import register_variable_placeholder

     app_name = 'year_app'
     urlpatterns = [